On the Log Abundance for Compact {K{\"a}hler} threefolds II: Preliminaries

 \subsection{Holomorphic foliations}

 Let $X$ be a normal complex analytic variety.
-A \emph{foliation} on $X$ is a saturated subsehaf $\mcF$ of the reflexive tangent sheaf $T_{X}$, which is closed under the Lie bracket.
-For a dominant morphism $f\colon Y\to X$ of normal complex analytic varieties, the pullback foliation $f^{-1}\mcF$ of $\mcF$ is the foliation on $Y$ induced by the image of $f^*\mcF$ in $T_Y$, \textit{via} the differential map of $f$.
+A \emph{foliation} on $X$ is a saturated subsheaf $\mcF$ of the reflexive tangent sheaf $T_{X}$, which is closed under the Lie bracket on the smooth locus of $X$.
+For a dominant morphism $f\colon Y\to X$ of normal complex analytic varieties, the pullback foliation $f^{-1}\mcF$ of $\mcF$ is the foliation on $Y$ induced by the image of $f^*\mcF$ in $T_Y$, via the differential map of $f$.

 Assume that $X$ is a complex manifold and that $\mcF$ a holomorphic foliation on $X$.
 We define

 and use the following notation.
 For a $\mathbb{Q}$-divisor $\D$ on $X$, for an integer $m$ such that $m\D$ is integral, we set